 When enabling component indexes for ORName and ORAddress attribute values it is important to note that many of the components of these values are semantically paired.
 It is therefore necessary to enable an index on each component in the pair.

 For example, the following make up a pair:

-built-in-standard-attributes.administration-domain-name.numeric built-in-standard-attributes.organization-name extension-attributes..extension-attribute-value.(3)
+''' built-in-standard-attributes.administration-domain-name.numeric built-in-standard-attributes.administration-domain-name.printable '''

 Another example pair is: